taylorjbritt/capstone2/README.md

 # Feature Engineering

 I decided to create some new features out of combinations of others – the trade balance for the country, the percentage of the population that was in the military, and the percentage of the population in urban areas.
+I also one hot encoded the different government types that were in the 'government' column.

 # Modeling: